- Singing "Here I come to save the day!"

 - In the Handsome Jack Trailer, Jack recites a version of "Ozymandias", tailored for him.

-- "Uh, no idea, but I get the feeling it could kill us with its brain, so, y'know, keep running!"
+- A line from Jack in the beginning:"Uh, no idea, but I get the feeling it could kill us with its brain, so, y'know, keep running!"

 - In Concordia, there's two midgets running the DJ booth wearing space-age helmets.

-- One of the Booze-Based Buff drinks you can order is the Gargle Blaster.
+- The Hitchhiker's Guide to the Galaxy: One of the Booze-Based Buff drinks you can order is the Gargle Blaster.

 - In Stanton's Liver, there's an Eridian Monolith you can step into.
 It teleports you to strange areas, including a small enclosed room with nothing but 2 of Marcus' ancestors and a loot crate.
 When you step through the 3rd time, you see a midget scav in fetal position, contained within a bubble, orbiting Elpis.

-- The boss RedBelly is based on Master Blaster from Mad Max Beyond Thunder Dome, with a huge guy serving as the body and a dwarf serving as the head.
+- Based on Master Blaster from Mad Max Beyond Thunder Dome, with a huge guy serving as the body and a dwarf serving as the head.

-- This is a bit of a twofer as the two also serve as a reference to infamous and legendary Australian outlaw Ned Kelly.
+- A reference to infamous and legendary Australian outlaw Ned Kelly.
 One ECHO log for the pair has Belly mentioning that he forgot the leg portions of their armour (Ned Kelly's famous armour lacked any protection for his legs.
 The police disabled him by shooting there when they successfully captured him).This is even the best place to hit him during the boss fight!

 - The name of the recipient could also have been a reference to current Australian Prime Minister, Tony Abbot.

-- There is a side quest giver called Sterwin, a parody of Steve Irwin, who talks and looks almost exactly like him.
+- He's a parody of Steve Irwin, who talks and looks almost exactly like him.
 In this case, he's an indoors office worker who's been mysterious sent outdoors to capture Eridians, and can be used to unlock a further quest where you capture them to be put on a preserve, because all they want to do is "play around, not hurt people."

-- Earlier, the player shoots a comm station after being asked for their operating number.
+- The player shoots a comm station after being asked for their operating number.

-- As an added bonus, the robot you choose to disable will quote the same dying lines as the AI they are an expy of, and the surviving bot will give you a weapon which references the AI they are based on.
+- The robot you choose to disable will quote the same dying lines as the AI they are an expy of, and the surviving bot will give you a weapon which references the AI they are based on.
 For example, DAN-trap's reward is called the Mining Laser, which is a reference to the mining laser SHODAN took control of in System Shock.

 - The CLAP-9000 says Hal's famous line "I'm afraid I can't do that," and replies to a line from DAN-TRAP with "Nah," referencing the ending to System Shock 2.

-- One of Janey's nursery rhymes is a word-for-word parody of Avatar: The Last Airbender's opening."Long ago, the Scav nations lived together in disharmony.
+- One of them is a word-for-word parody of Avatar: The Last Airbender's opening:"Long ago, the Scav nations lived together in disharmony.
 Then everything changed when Zarpedon attacked.
 Only the Vault Hunter, master of guns, could stop her.
 I believe the Vault Hunter can save the moon...Cue intro music.
 Spoilers !!
 It happened pretty much like that, actually."

-- There is gang of scavs called the Darksiders.
-Their emblem is a transparent prism splitting a beam of light.
+- Their emblem is a transparent prism splitting a beam of light.
 Elpis is a moon.
 Right?

 - Two members of the gang are Magma Rivers (based on former lead Roger Waters) and Wally Wrong (keyboardist Richard Wright) with the last (Fair Dinkum) being the name of an Australian cover band.
 Wally Wrong even threatens making the player more than numb.